 You can repeat the execution flow with another user having different set of tasks assinged to/owned by him/her

 With OAuth2 SAML Bearer Assertion support in SuccessFactors OData V2 adapter, you can now, achieve principal propagation from SAP Cloud Platform Integration to SuccessFactors system.
-And yes, will little complex infrastructure setup 🙂
+And yes, with little complex infrastructure setup 🙂